nicholaswmin/fsm/README.md

 // state: closed
 ```

-> note: transition methods are chainable:
+which are also be chainable:

 ```js
 turnstile.coin().push()
 // state: closed
 ```

+> note: method-chaining is only supported on the syncronous `SyncFSM`.

 ### Invalid transitions